nhsengland/GPPS-online-services/README.md

 {NOTES ON REPRODUCIBILITY OF RESULTS}

 #### Datasets
-- GP Patient Survey 2021, selected questions.
+- GP Patient Survey (GPPS) 2021, selected questions.
 More information on the survey is available [here](https://www.gp-patient.co.uk/surveysandreports2021).
-Aggregate information is available online but this work required access to the respondent-level information through an internal data access request.
+Aggregate information is available online but this work required access to the respondent-level information through an internal data access request and IG clearance.
 - CDRC Internet User Classification.
 Dataset available [here](https://data.cdrc.ac.uk/dataset/internet-user-classification).
+- POMI (Patient Online Management Information).
+Dataset available [here](https://digital.nhs.uk/data-and-information/publications/statistical/mi-patient-online-pomi/current).

-- We aim to in due course share a dummy data version against which the code could be run (though insights themselves will not be obtained given the expected random and non-multivariately correlated nature of this dummy dataset).
+- We aim to in due course share a dummy data version for the core GPPS data, against which the code could be run (though insights themselves will not be obtained or reproduced given the expected random and non-multivariately correlated nature of this dummy dataset).

 ### Roadmap